 So what’s new in this version?

 The printed version of Running Lean aims to broaden the audience beyond web-based products.
-Even though a lot of these ideas came out of the high-tech startup world, I believe now that the principles they embody are universally applicable to any startup or product.
+Even though many of these ideas came out of the high-tech startup world, I believe now that the principles they embody are universally applicable to any startup or product.

 This is reflected in a completely new layout for the book — one that delineates meta-principles from tactics: